giorginolab/ACEMD-PLUMED/README.md

-This is a test case reproducing the phi-psi alanine dipeptide free energy plot shown e.g. in references [1] via ACEMD [3] and PLUMED 1 [2] or PLUMED 2 [4].
-See the directions in the respective directories.
+This is a test case reproducing the phi-psi alanine dipeptide free energy plot shown e.g. in [1] via a metadynamics-biased simulation.
+We use ACEMD [3] and PLUMED 1 [2] or PLUMED 2 [4].
+The input files are
+provided in the respective directories.

 For information, tutorial and documentation about PLUMED see http://www.plumed.org/.